 The IAG will shape its own role, consider gaps in its membership, and determine communication processes and confidentiality in the update of the review.
 Meetings will be conducted by teleconference and most communication will likely be over email.

-The IAG lead will recruit members in liaison with the Cochrane project manager, and is the IAG’s spokesperson.
-She will facilitate its discussions and chair its meetings, and coordinate its responses to the authors.
-The IAG lead will also convene an advocacy group email discussion group and other means of stakeholder engagement.
-She has been offered an honorarium.
+The IAG lead will recruit members in liaison with Cochrane, and is the IAG’s spokesperson.
+She will facilitate its discussions and chair its meetings, and coordinate its responses to the Cochrane team.
+The IAG lead received an honorarium in the early stages of this process.

 What happens if the IAG and the review authors do not agree on an issue?

-If that happens, the Cochrane Editor in Chief will have final decision-making responsibility.
+If that happens, Cochrane's Editor in Chief will have final decision-making responsibility.